fishdeity/iRO-Missing_Features_Additions/README.md

     - You can now delete those downloaded files earlier.
     - merge_gpf_into_data_grf.bat and rsumerge.exe are suggested to be kept in case for future use again.

+### Adding for GPF Types (Pingaify Patcher Method) ###
+*Note this method actually adds all the gpf edits and light beam edits from customeffects.lua and customsprites.lua
+1. See the full instructions here: https://irowiki.org/wiki/Clients_and_Patches#iRO_Wiki_QoL_Patcher

 ### Adding for Non-GPF Types ###
 - #### **System/unidentified_shows_item.zip** ####
   1. Download my [zip file](https://github.com/fishdeity/iRO-Missing_Features_Additions/blob/master/System/unidentified_shows_item.zip) and extract.